-RADA will arrange a return to training process for any student who has intermitted or been suspended from study.
+35. RADA will arrange a return to training process if you have intermitted or been suspended from study.
 This will involve as many members of the original Panel as possible.
-In the case of intermittence/suspension on medical grounds, further medical evidence will be requested from the student to support their case for returning to training.
-Given the practical nature of training, and as appropriate, students will also undertake an assessment by relevant teaching staff to ensure that they are fit to cope with the physical demands of the training.
-Both the outcome of this assessment and any medical information will be taken into account in making a decision about permitting a student to return.
+In the case of intermittence/suspension on medical grounds, further medical evidence will be requested from you to support your case for returning to training.
+Given the practical nature of training, and as appropriate, you will also undertake an assessment by relevant teaching staff to ensure that you are fit to cope with the physical demands of the training.
+Both the outcome of this assessment and any medical information will be taken into account in making a decision about permitting you to return.